Teddington (horse): Assessment

 In May 1886 The Sporting Times carried out a poll of one hundred racing experts to create a ranking of the best British racehorses of the 19th century.
 Teddington was ranked twentieth, having been placed in the top ten by thirteen of the contributors.
 He was the third highest-rated Derby winner of the 1850s behind West Australian and Thormanby.

 Stud career

 Teddington was not a great success a stallion, but he did sire Mayonnaise, the winner of the 1859 1000 Guineas.
 He is present in the pedigrees of modern Thoroughbred through his daughter Marigold, who produced Doncaster, a Derby winner who became an important sire.
 Teddington was sold for £1,700 in 1861 and exported to Austria Hungary.
 His journey proved eventful, as he fell into Antwerp harbour when being unloaded from a steamboat and was only rescued after a half-hour struggle.
 He eventually arrived safely at his new home and lived at the Imperial Stud at Kisber until his death in autumn 1866.

 Pedigree

+Teddington is inbred 5S x 4S to the stallion Selim, meaning that he appears fifth generation (via Selim mare) and fourth generation on the sire side of his pedigree.